FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/protocol_description.md

 |data|TransactionReceiptData|Encoded data for all fields used to calculate the hash in the transaction receipt|
 |dataHash|vector<byte>|Transaction Receipt Code|

-The design of block and transaction related data structure ensures that FISCO BCOS has the function of checking data integrity.。Block hash, transaction Merkel tree root, receipt Merkel tree root, status Merkel tree root, parent block information and other fields, can effectively verify the validity and integrity of the block, to prevent data tampering。
+The design of block and transaction related data structure ensures that FISCO BCOS has the function of checking data integrity。Block hash, transaction Merkel tree root, receipt Merkel tree root, status Merkel tree root, parent block information and other fields, can effectively verify the validity and integrity of the block, to prevent data tampering。
-In addition, users can obtain block information by calling the relevant interface on the console to verify data consistency.。
+In addition, users can obtain block information by calling the relevant interface on the console to verify data consistency。

 ### 4.4 Native transactions

-FISCO BCOS implements the smallBank contract based on the solidity contract and the pre-compiled version.。Small Bank originated from blockBench and is recognized by the industry and academia as one of the basic tests of blockchain systems.
-FISCO BCOS defines small Bank's transactions that enable inter-account transfers as native transactions.。
+FISCO BCOS implements the smallBank contract based on the solidity contract and the pre-compiled version。Small Bank originated from blockBench and is recognized by the industry and academia as one of the basic tests of blockchain systems.
+FISCO BCOS defines small Bank's transactions that enable inter-account transfers as native transactions。
-Through the deployment contract smallBank, the final execution with EVM。smallBank also provides a precompiled contract method, which can be implemented by calling the smallBank precompiled contract address.。
+Through the deployment contract smallBank, the final execution with EVM。smallBank also provides a precompiled contract method, which can be implemented by calling the smallBank precompiled contract address。